MrSecrets/Multifeed-Reactor/README.md

 # Multifeed-Reactor
-Reactor designing for a multifeed Hydrochlorination of methanol reactor.
+Reactor design for a multifeed Hydrochlorination of methanol reactor.